 Password — Optional.
 Specifies the password to be used by the ODBC connection.
 For the default username, the password is SYS (must be all upper case).

 Misc section (optional settings)

-— Optional.
+ODBC Log — Optional.
 If selected, specifies the creation of a log file of ODBC client driver activities for all InterSystems DSNs.
 This log is for troubleshooting; you should not turn logging on during normal operation as it will dramatically slow down ODBC performance.
-See “ODBC Logging on Windows
+See “ODBC Logging on Windows” for more information.

 Static Cursors — Optional.
 If selected, enables the InterSystems ODBC client driver’s static cursor support.
 If this flag is off, then the cursor support provided by the ODBC Cursor Library will be used.
 In general, this flag should be off unless you have a specific reason for not using the ODBC Cursor Library.